RyanCabaong/Supervised_Machine_Learning/README.md

 Purpose, difficulties, results
 The purpose of this project is compare Oversampling with Undersampling machine learning with various techniques and combine them for SMOTEEN algorithm.

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+RandomOverSampler
+balanced accuracy score: 64.6%
+SMOTE algorithms
+balanced accuracy score: 65.8%
+ClusterCentroids
+balanced accuracy score: 54.4%

-Then, I’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+A combinatorial approach of over- and undersampling using the SMOTEENN algorithm. balanced accuracy score: 63.6%

-Finally, I’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+Finally, I’ll compare two new machine learning models that reduce bias to predict credit risk BalancedRandomForestClassifier
+EasyEnsembleClassifier